You have exceeded your shopping time limit and your shopping cart has been emptied.

 Reston Association manages our lakes for multiple benefits and it is a delicate balance between ecological health, aesthetics and recreation, and the management actions required for each.
 We do not manage the lakes for swimming, as this activity is not permitted.
 We evaluate control methods of aquatic plants — from both a budget and ecological impact standpoint.

 In addition to stocking grass carp, RA treated Lake Newport for bladderwort in spring 2016 and dredged to remove 5000 cubic yards of sediment in February 2017.
-Water clarity has slowly returned to normal.
-RA will continue to monitor the white water lilies and control if necessary.

 White Water Lily, Nymphaea odorata, is a perennial plant that often forms dense colonies.
 The leaves arise on flexible stalks from large thick rhizomes that grow in mucky or silty bottom sediments up to 5 feet deep.
 The leaves are round, bright green, 6 to 12 inches in diameter with a slit about 1/3 the length of the leaf.
 Leaves usually float on the water’s surface.
 Flowers arise on separate stalks and have brilliant white petals with yellow centers.
 The white water lily can spread from seeds or rhizomes.